BCS theory

-In physics, the Bardeen–Cooper–Schrieffer (BCS) theory (named after John Bardeen, Leon Cooper, and John Robert Schrieffer) is the first microscopic theory of superconductivity since Heike Kamerlingh Onnes's 1911 discovery.
-The theory describes superconductivity as a microscopic effect caused by a condensation of Cooper pairs.
-The theory is also used in nuclear physics to describe the pairing interaction between nucleons in an atomic nucleus.
+In physics, the Bardeen–Cooper–Schrieffer (BCS) theory is a microscopic theory of superconductivity which explains many thermodynamic and electromagnetic properties of superconductors.
+The theory describes superconductivity as a microscopic effect caused by a condensation of pairs of electrons known as Cooper pairs.
+These pairs move through the lattice without resistance.

-It was proposed by Bardeen, Cooper, and Schrieffer in 1957; they received the Nobel Prize in Physics for this theory in 1972.
+The theory is named after John Bardeen, Leon Cooper, and John Robert Schrieffer who proposed it in 1957 while at the University of Illinois.
+They received the Nobel Prize in Physics for this theory in 1972.